 Note: Cells grown in very high densities, i.e., a confluent layer, may give rise to high labeling background.

 Staining and imaging will take place on the same day

 - Prewarm the live-cell imaging media to the optimal temperature required to cultivate the desired cell line.
-In most cases this would be 37 °C.
+In most cases, this would be 37 °C.

 Note: If you´re using an evaluation sample, dissolve the substance in 2 µl DMF or DMSO to receive a concentration of 1 mM.

-- Prepare the staining solution using prewarmed live-cell imaging medium.
+- Prepare the staining solution using a prewarmed live-cell imaging medium.
 A final concentration of 250 to 500 nM is recommended.
 The required concentration for proper labeling strongly depends on the used cell type.

 Note: The staining solution is not stable for extended periods of time.
 Therefore, it is recommended that you only prepare enough solution for immediate use.

 - Remove the cell culture medium and rinse the cells once in the prewarmed live-cell imaging medium.